rwirdemann/restvoice/kapitel09/README.md

 cd ..
 go run main.go

-Add copied token to Authorization header of your request.
+Add copied token to authorization header of your request.
 See samples below.
 ```

 ## URIs